 - Other Settlement Amounts For Hospital Negligence Claims

 - Suing a Hospital for Negligence – What Evidence Do I Need?

 - Steps To Take When Claiming Against Hospitals

-- No Win No Fee Compensation Claims Against Hospitals
+- Making Hospital Claims With A No Win No Fee Solicitor

 ‘How do I make a claim against a hospital?’ is a common question Accident Claims UK gets asked by patients who suffered harm because of medical negligence.
 Medical malpractice claims can be complex, but here at Accident Claims UK, we have put together some information that could help answer the question of how to make a claim against a hospital.

 In the sections below, you will find advice on how to lodge a complaint about your hospital treatment, and how to assess whether you could be eligible for compensation.
-Whether you have suffered harm because of negligence in surgery, as an outpatient, or on a hospital ward, the sections below cover important information on how to file a medical negligence claim.
+Whether you have suffered harm because of surgical negligence, as an outpatient, or on a hospital ward, the sections below cover important information on how to file a medical negligence claim.